joepetrillo/turbo-issue/README.md

 This is happening for me on node version `18.15.0` and NPM version `9.6.1`.

-I did some testing and found that the last versin of nextjs that does not cause this issue is version `13.1.6`.
+I did some testing and found that the last version of nextjs that does not cause this issue is version `13.1.6`.